NaveenFreelancer/AmazonTestWithVanilla/README.md

 ## Getting Started

-For easiest way to getting started, extract this project and open it from IntelliJ.
-> Then Do a dry run on test in : test -> java -> TestSandbox class and see if your setup is correct.
+> Run on test in : test -> java -> AmazonTest class and see if your setup is correct.

-Tip: Do remember to update this readme file for anything else that you think needs updating here!

 ## Success